Insider Tips for Enjoying Yellowstone in Winter

 Ice Skating

-Yellowstone has two outdoor rinks — at Old Faithful Snow Lodge and Mammoth Hot Springs Hotel.
+Yellowstone makes two outdoor ice skating rinks (weather permitting) at Old Faithful Snow Lodge and Mammoth Hot Springs Hotel.

 Tips:

-• Ice time is free, and if you’re a hotel guest, skates are complimentary.
+- Ice time is free, and if you’re a hotel guest, skates are complimentary.
+You’ll find skates located inside near the exit to the rink.

 Snowcoach Touring